 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Minotaur Books on August 2, 2016 in hardcover and has 293 pages.
+This cozy mystery is a hardcover edition that was published by Minotaur Books on August 2, 2016 and has 293 pages.

 Twentieth in the Meg Langslow cozy, humorous mystery series revolving around an artisan blacksmith and her very extended family in Yorktown, er, Caerphilly, Virginia.

 Andrews certainly had me laughing right off, as Mason is just not ready ready, ROFL.
 Parents will empathize with this one, as Meg battles a dictatorial Little League coach and bemoans the lack of participation by the parents.
 Until Meg learns why no one is helping out.
 Man, it will drive you mad that the parents accept stupid dictates!
 I did appreciate the back history on Summerball’s first season *snicker* More laughter ensues with that first Biff alert during the picnic/practice at Meg and Michael’s.